ggstuart/web-application-development/content/advanced-layouts/flex/index.md

 Of course, this will mess up the page.
 Use what you have learned to upgrade the styles to handle this markup.

-### Make it your own

-You wouldn't make a menu that looked like this.
-Make a backup of *style.css* and redesign the entire header in a way that you prefer.

 ### Complete the document